david-pizzi-cg/github-ai-workflow-demo/README.md

 **User Prompt:**
 ```
 Copilot, I just opened my World Clock website and it looks completely broken - all the beautiful styling is missing and it's just plain HTML.
-Can you investigate what's wrong with the styling?
+Can you investigate what's wrong with the styling but do not fix?
 ```

 **Expected AI Actions:**